Jesús Owono

-Jesús Lázaro Owono Ngua Akeng (born 1 March 2001) is an Equatoguinean professional footballer who plays as a goalkeeper for Segunda División club FC Andorra, on loan from La Liga club Alavés, and the Equatorial Guinea national team.
+Jesús Lázaro Owono Ngua Akeng (born 1 March 2001) is an Equatoguinean professional footballer who plays as a goalkeeper for club FC Andorra and the Equatorial Guinea national team.

 Early life

 Owono was born in Bata and moved to the Basque Country, Spain during his childhood.
 He joined Antiguoko at age 8.
 He represented the Basque Country at under–16 level.

 Club career

 Owono made his La Liga debut for Alavés on 2 January 2022.
 He is the first Equatorial Guinea international footballer born in the country to appear in a Spanish top-league match.

 On 13 July 2025, Owono signed for Segunda División club Andorra on a one-year loan deal.
+On 26 August 2026, he signed a permanent two-year deal with the club.

 International career

 Owono, at the age of 17, received his first senior call up by Equatorial Guinea in September 2018.
 He made his debut on 25 March 2019, playing the whole second half of a 3–2 friendly loss to Saudi Arabia.

 He was called up to the national team for the 2023 Africa Cup of Nations.